idaholab/moose/modules/optimization/doc/content/modules/optimization/sqa/optimization_sdd.md

 !template! item key=dependencies-and-limitations
 The {{module}} module inherits the
 [software dependencies of the MOOSE framework](framework_sdd.md#dependencies-and-limitations), with no additional dependencies.
-The module relies heavily on the TAO optimization package, which is available through the framework's inclusion of the PETSc.
+The module relies heavily on the TAO optimization package, which is available through the framework's inclusion of PETSc.
 The design of this module is motivated by the needs of its client applications.
 !template-end!